bondxue/FRE-7871-News-Analytics-and-Machine-Learning/midterm_prepare.md

 ### Explain how a ROC curve works.

 The ROC curve is a graphical representation of the contrast between true positive rates and the false positive rate at various thresholds.
 It’s often used as a proxy for the trade-off between the sensitivity of the model (true positives) vs the fall-out or the probability it will trigger a false alarm (false positives).

+### What is bag of words model ?
+The Bag-of-words model is mainly used as a tool of feature generation.
+After transforming the text into a "bag of words", we can calculate various measures to characterize the text.
+The most common type of characteristics, or features calculated from the Bag-of-words model is term frequency, namely, the number of times a term appears in the text.

+### How to determine sentiment score?

+Use a list of positive and negative keywords to evaluate reviews.

+Net Sentiment Score: NSS = (pos mentions - neg mentions)/(pos mentions + neg mentions) \*100

+The Senti-Scoring Classifier is one of the most straight-forward methods for sentiment analysis, and it can be implemented easily.

+It serves as a good baseline for performance evaluation and comparison of algorithms.